ufidon/java/mod7/labs/Lab4.md

 ## Q1: Access and update a Staff table
 - textbook programming exercises 34.1

 (Access and update a Staff table) Write a program that views, inserts, and updates staff information stored in a database, as shown below

 ![staff database](./images/staffdb.png)

-- The View button displays a record with a specified ID
+- The *View* button displays a record with a specified ID
-- The Insert button inserts a new record
+- The *Insert* button inserts a new record
-- The Update button updates the record for the specified ID
+- The *Update* button updates the record for the specified ID
-- The Clear button clears all textfields
+- The *Clear* button clears all textfields **and the status label**

 A label on the top of the scene is used to show the status of the program.
 Each of the following operation has two results: success or fail.
 - connect to the database